Commacad AI Responsible Academic Use Policy

 What you must still do

 Select, critically justify, and own your research design choice.
 The methodology chapter must reflect your original academic reasoning.
-Any design recommendation from the tool must be evaluated against your study context and documented as researcher-confirmed.
+Any design recommendation from the tool must be evaluated against your study context and confirmed as researcher-chosen.

 MMIntegrator™